MaximilianMayerhofer/sparql-query-viz/README.md

 ## 👉 What is *SPARQL Query Viz*

-Jaal is a python based interactive network visualizing tool built using Dash and Visdcc.
-Along with the basic features, Jaal also provides multiple option to play with the network data such as searching graph, filtering and even coloring nodes and edges in the graph.
-And all of this within 2 lines of codes :)
+*SPARQL Query Viz* is a python based interactive ontology visualizing tool, that supports you to compose SPARQL queries interactively.

+The straightforward visualization can be adjusted to your needs by coloring and sizing of the graph elements.
+You can also turn of the visualization of *ABoxes* if the visualized ontology is cluttering the display.

+*SPARQL Query Viz* provides an interactive query formulation and composition panel, that enables you to write queries, by making use of templates and other useful features.
+You can evaluate the queries and see the visualized result in the context of the ontology.

 ## 👉 Requirements